Yeast infection symptoms, what causes them, over-the-counter vs prescription treatment, and when to see a provider.

 - You have diabetes, HIV, or take immunosuppressive medications

-Self-treating with OTC antifungals when the actual cause is bacterial vaginosis, trichomoniasis, or another condition can delay proper treatment and allow the true infection to worsen.
-A provider can differentiate between these conditions based on your symptoms and history, and prescribe the correct medication.
+Self-treating with OTC antifungals when the actual cause is bacterial vaginosis, trichomoniasis, or another condition can delay proper treatment.
+It can also let the true infection get worse.
+A provider can tell these conditions apart based on your symptoms and history, then prescribe the correct medication.

 Getting Treatment Online